danielcorin/blog/content/posts/2023/beating-prompt-injection-with-focus.md

 As is often the case with language models to date, nothing is perfect.
 However, the above anti-prompt injection approach is quite an improvement over the bare prompt.
-As we empower models to perform actions with tools with approaches like [ReAct](https://openreview.net/forum?id=WE_vluYUL-X) via frameworks like [`langchain`](https://github.com/hwchase17/langchain), it will be important for application security purposes that the model doesn't deviate from its instructions, especially when we are exposing free text user input to the model.
+As we empower models to perform actions using tools with approaches like [ReAct](https://openreview.net/forum?id=WE_vluYUL-X) via frameworks like [`langchain`](https://github.com/hwchase17/langchain), it will be important for application security purposes that the model doesn't deviate from its instructions, especially when we are exposing free text user input to the model.

 ## Future work